ElenDS/retro-cars/README.md

 # Retro Cars

 Hello!
-My name is Lena Dodon.
-I would like to present my Retro Cars project to you, I will be glad for your feedback and suggestions for improvement.
+My name is Lena Dodon and I would like to present my Retro Cars project.
+I hope you will like my work and I will be glad to see your feedback and suggestions for improvement.

 ## Link